chrisvxd/firestation/README.md

 We provide default cells for common data formats.
 These are:

 - `TextCell`
+- `LongTextCell` - renders a textarea for longer text
 - `ImageCell` - set `width` and `height` in cellProps
 - `SelectCell`
 - `TimeSinceCell`